What does your story mean to you?

 Curiosity.
 I’ve always wondered what was out there–what new adventure awaited me.
 This perspective allows me to make the most of situations–even the ones that look less than magical.
 (Hello, those 9 months I lived in Indiana–far away from the sea.
 It turns out the city I lived in had a great performing arts series, so it ended up being ok.)
 Curiosity also fans my insatiable craving for learning new things and wanting to dive below the surface to figure it all out.

 Change.
 With adventure comes change.
-Everytime we move we have to leave everything behind–family, friends, jobs.
+Every time we move we have to leave everything behind–family, friends, jobs.
 It can be a lot.
 And when we arrive in the new place, we have to start over.
 Making new friends, finding a grocery store, a hairstylist (this one is the hardest!), places to play, and creating a “home” is intense on the best of days.
 However, change works in magical ways.
 Yes, everything being new can be hard, but there is so much potential for transformation.
 It forces us out of our patterns and makes us look at new ways to move through the world–introduces us to new ideas, cultures, and people.
 It’s like a whole new world every 3 years.

 Connection.
 While I’m out adventuring and moving through the uncomfortable phases of transitions, connection is the one thing that keeps me anchored.
 Connection to myself.
 Connection to Spirit.
 Connection to my soul people.
 No matter where I am or what I am doing, having a deep nurtured connection to all of the above, helps me thrive wherever we land.